Florida Age Discrimination Employment Attorney

 - Executives over age 65 in high policy-making positions who are entitled to a pension over a minimum yearly amount.

-If you feel you’ve been discriminated against because of your age, please call us at 954-617-6017 or use the contact form at right to contact Rob Norell for a free consultation regarding your rights.
+If you feel you’ve been discriminated against because of your age, please call our Florida age discrimination employment attorney at 954-617-6017 or use the contact form to contact Rob Norell for a free case evaluation regarding your rights.